January 6, 2018

-A great idea for storing your map is to place it in a ziploc or waterproof bag to prevent it from getting damaged along the way.
+A great idea for storing your map is to place it in a Ziploc or waterproof bag to prevent it from getting damaged along the way.

 We all know how important it is to keep our bodies hydrated, but did you know that consuming too little water can make you susceptible to hypothermia and altitude sickness?
-Extra water weighs a lot so it can be difficult to convice ourselves to carry more than we think we need, but consider if you get injured and cannot continue your hike?
+Extra water weighs a lot so it can be difficult to convince ourselves to carry more than we think we need, but consider if you get injured and cannot continue your hike?
 What if you run out of water before you have rested or before help has arrived?

-Even on day hikes it is important to bring along a snack or two.
+Even on day hikes, it is important to bring along a snack or two.
 You never know what might happen that could cause you to be on the trail longer than you thought.
 Extra food will help you keep your energy up so you can keep moving.

 We also had a situation one time where we came across a couple of people who were on the last day of their hike and ran out of food.
 We were able to share some of ours with them to help keep them fueled and not deprive ourselves.

 Dressing in layers can be one of the most beneficial things you can do for a hike.
-It helps you prepare for any weather, such as hot sunshine or sudden rain storms.
+It helps you prepare for any weather, such as hot sunshine or sudden rainstorms.
 The rule of thumb is to avoid cotton and always carry a hat.